AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 >[!WARNING]
 >
->The [!DNL Platform] UI shown in the following videos are out of date.
+>The [!DNL Platform] UI shown in the following videos are out-of-date.
 Please refer to the documentation above for the latest UI screenshots and functionality.

 The following video shows how to create a simple schema in the [!DNL Platform] UI.